phoenixtreesky7/mof_dehazing/README.md

 https://www.sciencedirect.com/science/article/abs/pii/S0923596518308804 .

-If you have any interesting problems on our work, we sincerely welcome your valuable advises, and you can email us by:
+If you have any interesting problems on our work, we sincerely welcome your valuable advise, and you can email us by:

 lxu@nao.cas.cn | dzhao@nao.cas.cn | zhaodong_biti@163.com